Essie was born and raised in Herefordshire, and studied English Literature at Sheffield Universtity.

 A link to the event is here

-More events will be added as soon as times and dates have been confirmed – including the Bookclub Tour Podcast, an appearance at Toppings in Edinburgh, the Grantham Literary festival, the Tunbridge Wells Literary Festival, an online event with Warwick’s bookshop in California, the Scarborough Literary Festival, the Capital Crime Festival in London, the Bradford Literary Festival, the Historical Novels Association Conference in Maynooth as a keynote speaker, and The Edinburgh International Book Festival
+More events will be added as soon as times and dates have been confirmed – including the Bookclub Tour Podcast, the Tunbridge Wells Literary Festival, an online event with Warwick’s bookshop in California, the Scarborough Literary Festival, the Capital Crime Festival in London, the Bradford Literary Festival, the Historical Novels Association Conference in Maynooth as a keynote speaker in a session titled Gothic Legends for Today’s Readers, and The Edinburgh International Book Festival